Bone Fractures - The Under-recognized Diabetes Complication

 Learn More

-Type 2 diabetes patients have been found to have high bone mineral density but still see an increased risk of bone fractures1.
+People with Type 2 diabetes have been found to have high bone mineral density but still see an increased risk of bone fractures1.
 The use of diabetes medication can also contribute to an increased risk of falls and fractures2.
-From this article, find out more about how diabetes affects the health of your bones and get tips on how you can better support bone health!
+Find out more about how diabetes affects your bones and know how you can better support bone health!

 1. Consume a well-balanced diet rich in calcium and vitamin D.

-Food sources of vitamin D include eggs, liver, oily fish (salmon, sardine, mackerel) and fortified food products such as selected brands of milk, soymilk, yogurt, orange juice, ready-to-eat cereals and margarine6.
-Adequate exposure to the sun helps in the production of vitamin D too3.
+Food sources of vitamin D include eggs, liver, oily fish (salmon, sardine, mackerel), and fortified food products such as selected milk brands, soymilk, yogurt, orange juice, ready-to-eat cereals, and margarine5.
+Enough sun exposure also helps in the production of vitamin D3.
+The recommended daily allowance set by the US Institute of Medicine, Food and Nutrition Board is between 15 mcg to 20 mcg for adults6.

 2. Engage in regular exercise

 Regular exercise is important for people with diabetes as it helps improve insulin sensitivity, which may help lower blood glucose levels.
-Additionally, it can also benefit you by helping to prevent bone loss, enhancing balance and flexibility and reducing the likelihood of falling.
-Ideal exercises for your bones are weight-bearing and resistance exercises.
-Weight-bearing exercises include walking, stair climbing, and dancing, while resistance exercises include lifting weights7.
+Additionally, it can also benefit you by helping prevent bone loss, enhancing balance and flexibility, and reducing the likelihood of falling.
+Ideal exercises for your bones are weight-bearing (walking, stair climbing, dancing) and resistance exercises (lifting weights)7.

-Eliminating bad habits like smoking and alcohol consumption from your lifestyle can benefit your bones.
-Studies have found that people who smoke may absorb less calcium from their diets, while heavy drinkers are more prone to bone loss and fracture because of poor nutrition and an increased risk of falling.
+Removing unhealthy habits like smoking and alcohol consumption from your lifestyle can benefit your bones.
+Studies found that people who smoke may absorb less calcium from their diets, while heavy drinkers are more prone to bone loss and fracture because of poor nutrition and can also suffer an increased risk of falling.

 Consult your healthcare professionals on how calcium and Vitamin D supplements may benefit you with your diabetes management plan!